 Informed decisions are the right decisions.
 That is why MEDCO works with our partners at the Corridor Alliance to generate and make available as much workforce data as possible for employers in the region.

 To help maintain Marion and ICR Iowa's competitive advantage of having a skilled and educated workforce, MEDCO can provide assistance and information for job training programs to meet the needs of your company.

 Kirkwood has recently launched the Leadership in Manufacturing Certificate.
 Learn more about the program here.

 The Iowa New Jobs Training Program (260E) is an incentive program for companies expanding or relocating to a new facility in the state of Iowa.
 Participation in the program allows employers to be reimbursed for a portion of training expense and wages for new jobs created in the state.

 The 260E program is one of the easiest and most beneficial incentive programs from the state of Iowa.
 The community colleges across the state administer the program and over 300 companies in Kirkwood's seven county region have participated in the program.

 Eligible industries: manufacturing, processing, assembling products, warehousing, wholesaling, or conducting research and development as well as businesses engaged in the provision of services that have customers outside of Iowa.

-MEDCO has partnered with Vernon Middle School of the Marion Independent School district to launch the Creative Corridor's first Career Explorer Club.
-The club meets monthly at a local employer, giving the employer an opportunity to teach the kids more about their industry, their company, and the skills needed to work for them.
+MEDCO has partnered with Vernon Middle School of the Marion Independent School and Linn-Mar School districts to launch yearly Career Explorer Clubs.
+The clubs meet monthly at a local employer, giving the employer an opportunity to teach the kids more about their industry, their company, and the skills needed to work for them.
 The program was created with the goal of being an innovative co-educational program with the purpose to expose students to various career opportunities across different industry segments.